sttts/elastic-etcd/README.md

 The **prepare** strategy resembles the default behavior of etcd.
 In this mode, the admin has to remove old member and add a new entry *before* the new etcd instance actually starts up.

-The **add** strategy is also similar to the default behavior of etcd, but adds the capability for a new etcd instance to join an existing cluster, as long as the cluster is below the given `--cluster-size` size.
+The **add** strategy is also similar to the default behavior of etcd, but adds the capability for a new etcd instance to join an existing cluster, as long as the cluster is below the given `--cluster-size` size (defaulting to the discovery url cluster size).

 The **replace** strategy is probably the right mix between old conservative behavior and the needs of a dynamic cloud environment where IPs come and go when machines are replaced.
-It will behave like the **add** behavior, but in addition it will health check all cluster member and eventually remove one dead member.
-This removal is only done when the cluster would be full otherwise.
+It will behave like the **add** behavior, but in addition it will health check all cluster member and eventually remove one dead member before adding itself.
+This removal though is only done when the cluster would be full otherwise.
 I.e. during cluster growth (e.g. when the user passes `--cluster-size` long after bootstrapping) this strategy behaves conservatively without removal of any member.

 Finally the **prune** strategy is like **replace**, but it will always remove every dead member before adding the new instance.